Creating a Certified Wildlife Habitat in Your Backyard

 ORGANIC PRACTICES

-Examples: Eliminate chemical pesticides and fertilizers and attract beneficial insects.
+Examples: Eliminate chemical pesticides and fertilizers, and attract beneficial insects.

 Do you meet all of the requirements?